gopala-kr/ldr/README.md

 React is maintained by Facebook, Instagram and a community of individual developers and corporations.

+There are almost 2K blogs and articles talking about react and its most trending in developer commuinity.
 Stack Overflow has released its much-anticipated Developer Survey for 2017.
-This year, over 64,000 developers took part in the survey and shared their preferences. below are stats for survey on frameworks and libraes; react stands in the top list.
+This year, over 64,000 developers took part in the survey and shared their preferences. below are the stats for survey on frameworks and libraries; react stands in the top list.

 ![survey](https://ingeno.io/wp-content/uploads/2017/03/stackoverflow_2017survey1.png)